donovanfm/data-journeyman/app/_posts/2014-08-28-data-journeyman.md

 >But another way and a very important one that should not be neglected and that is very vital is to put together ideas to try to enforce a logical consistency among the various things that you know.
 It is a very valuable thing to try to connect this, what you know, with that, that you know, and try to find out if they are consistent.
 And the more activity in the direction of trying to put together the ideas of different directions, the better it is.

 So that, I think, is the main goal of any Data [insert role].
 Given a mountain of data (the stuff that you know), how can you filter it, massage it, love it, and combine it to reveal a truth about the world.
-I hope that through this blog, as a Data Journeyman, I'm able to connect the dots between the many areas of Data Science in a logically consistent way, from statistics to machine learning, from data analysis tools to visualization tools, from the unintuitive to the downright beautiful, for myself and other journeyman (and women) alike.
+I hope that through this blog, as a Data Journeyman, I'm able to connect the dots between the many areas of Data Science in a logically consistent way, from statistics to machine learning, from data analysis tools to visualization tools, from the unintuitive to the downright beautiful, for myself and other journeymen (and women) alike.

+I plan to explore the books, blogs, websites, [MOOCs](http://en.wikipedia.org/wiki/Massive_open_online_course), communities, and other resources I can find that focus on data.
+Perhaps my journey won't be representative of every aspiring data scientist – after all, I am but one data point – but I hope that through my journey I can shed some light on the path for others to follow.
+So let's begin.